yewstack/yew/docs/concepts/components/properties.md

 ### Field attributes

+When deriving `Properties`, all fields are required by default.
+The following attributes allow you to give your props initial values which will be used unless they're set to another value.

 :::tip
 Attributes aren't visible in Rustdoc generated documentation.
 The docstrings of your properties should mention whether a prop is optional and if it has a special default value.